rust-lang/surveys/micro-surveys.md

 * Have you implemented or used a trait which used GATs (Yes, no, not sure)

 * If you've written a trait using a lifetime-GAT, did you use the lifetime as a bound on Self (`Self: 'a`)?
 (Yes, no, I haven't written a lifetime-GAT)

+### Maintainer survey: review capacity

+We could run this survey to find out how do Rust maintainers feel and should we prioritize something in the project management.

+* Do you review pull requests on any rust-lang repository?
+(Yes, no)

+* Do you feel overwhelmed by the amount of reviews assigned to you?
+(Yes, no, sometimes, not sure)

+* Would you like to switch to a different PR assignment logic, e.g. a pull-based model?
+(Yes, no)